matweldon/markdown_llm/README.md

 * This tool has support for markdown links to images and files.
 Links to websites coming soon.
 * It opens up possibilities for experimentation - by editing the chat history you can see how different models with different settings would answer the same question, and even get models conversing with each other.

-This project is a very early work-in-progress.
-Use only if you're willing to troubleshoot.

 ## Installation